garrettKCC/KCC-Java2-Thr-Night/README.md

 allow the designer to think through the process more clearly and identify any gaps in understanding.
 They allow designers to communicate with users to make sure there is a common understanding, before doing a lot of work.
-While UML can be very
+While UML can be very detailed and in-depth, it can be used at a high level to provide a description of the main functionality of the system.

 ## UML Diagrams